cau-se/ARCHES-PiCar-X/README.md

 ## Quickstart

 The ARCHES PiCar-X can be run via Docker.
-Follow our [quickstart guide](https://www.arches-picarx.dtp/quickstart.html) to get started.
+Follow our [quickstart guide][(https://www.arches-picarx.dtp/quickstart.html](https://cau-se.github.io/ARCHES-PiCar-X/getting_started.html)) to get started.

 ## Documentation

-Documentation on The ARCHES PiCar-X and additional information can be found on the [Theodolite website](https://www.arches-picarx.dtp).
+Documentation on The ARCHES PiCar-X and additional information can be found on our [`GitHub Page`](https://cau-se.github.io/ARCHES-PiCar-X/)

 ## Contributing

 We are happy to accept any kind of contributions to the ARCHES PiCar-X.

-See our website to [start contributing](https://www.www.arches-picarx.dtp/development/).
+See our website to [start contributing](https://cau-se.github.io/ARCHES-PiCar-X/development/CONTRIBUTING.html).

 # Project Structure

 * The source code is placed in [`PiCar-X`](PiCar-X)
 * The corresponding paper is placed in [`paper`](paper)
-* The documentation is placed in [`docs`](docs)
+* The documentation can be found on our [`GitHub Page`](https://cau-se.github.io/ARCHES-PiCar-X/)

 # Contributing